What Is A Growth Marketing Framework? And How To Do It

 The Net Promoter Score (NPS) is a good system for measuring customer feedback.
 The most common example would be something like, “On a scale of 1-10 how likely are you to recommend us to a friend or family member?”

-Other forms of referral include social media sharing buttons, reviews and testimonials, and inviting friends to a service.
+Other forms of referral include social media sharing buttons, reviews and testimonials, and inviting friends to a service product.

 Exiting the funnel, entering the experiment

-The Pirate Funnel gives growth marketers actionable data from each stage of the customer journey.
+The Pirate Funnel gives growth teams actionable data from each stage of the customer journey to analyse the marketing efforts derived from the growth marketing framework.

 In the next section, we’ll break down this industry-leading framework, including each of the 5-steps and what they entail.